-Suppliers for cable protection include Blue Ocean, Balmoral, Subsea Protection Systems , Synthetex, Tekmar, Terram, Trelleborg and Vos Prodect.
+Suppliers for cable protection include Blue Ocean, Balmoral, CRP Subsea, First Subsea, Subsea Protection Systems , Synthetex, Tekmar, Terram and Vos Prodect.

 J-tube seals provide a seal at the ends of the J-tube to prevent seawater entering the J-tube.
 Passive seals consist of a series of disks that are pulled up into the J-tube.
 Active seals require inflation after they have been pulled through into the J-tube, requiring a remotely operated vehicle (ROV).
 Seals are not used in all cases, but a sealed J-tube may be filled with a corrosion inhibitor.
 A bend restrictor prevents damage caused by excessive bending.

-Cable mats are also used to protect exposed areas of cable, such as when cables cross and they cannot be buried.
+Cable mats are also used to protect exposed areas of cable, such as where cables cross and where they cannot be buried.
 Mats are typically made of concrete or polyurethane.

 Some suppliers offer a J-tube-less solution for monopile foundations by providing a clamp that enables the cable to be routed through a hole in the monopile.